Friday, May 3, 2024

 They chose Kielman’s Farmer’s Home and began operations in 1912 in the corner room of the hotel.
 A separate Southside Building and Loan Association, organized to provide loans for the large number of new houses then going up in the Southside, operated in conjunction with the bank.

 At the same time that the Cole County Bank got going, Henry Schwartze quit his blacksmith and wagon repair business in the building catty-cornered from Farmer’s Home, the northwest corner of the same intersection.
 In 1914 that vacant two-story brick building was completely renovated into a retail business downstairs and offices upstairs.
 The old doorways, wide enough for wagons, were bricked in, new windows installed, and the interior space divided into rooms.
+The address today is 626 Jefferson Street.

 The original, soft-brick exterior walls of the 1880s were replaced, or covered over, with new wire-brushed, resistant brick to give the building the completely different appearance that you can see today.